Pop Out: Commercial performance

-Remix
+Remixes

 The official sequel of the song, titled "Pop Out Again", was released on June 7, 2019, when Polo G's album released.
 Lil Tjay's verse is replaced with verses by American rappers and frequent collaborators Lil Baby and Gunna.
+Polo G also has a different verse from the original.

 On July 7, 2019, Canadian rapper Tory Lanez released an unofficial remix through his YouTube channel.